matt-russo/pixelsynth-sw/README.md

 * button and/or key command to return to default settings?

 ### Accessibility
+* change all key commands to alt+someKey (18 + some key)
+* add "aria-label" to control
+* indicate function of buttons with their content?
 * speed control not reliable on some browsers? getting stuck, not able to increase
 * audio feedback for toggles and slider increments?
 * test with screen readers: works in NVDA and Chrome on PC, doesn't work with JAWS, need test with VoiceOver on Mac